 Many of the RFUR projects recover waste heat even though they are exempt from heat recovery requirements.
 Waste heat recovery incidence by renewable fuel type is summarized in Table 3.
-Verification inspection reports obtained from PAs and information from secondary sources such as direct contact with the participant, technical journals, industry periodicals, and news articles indicate that 38 of the 121 RFUR projects recover waste heat.
-All but six of the 42 on-site digester gas systems include waste heat recovery.
+Verification inspection reports obtained from PAs and information from secondary sources such as direct contact with the participant, technical journals, industry periodicals, and news articles indicate that 39 of the 122 RFUR projects recover waste heat.
+The vast majority (all but six) of the 43 on-site digester gas systems include waste heat recovery.
 Waste heat recovered from digester gas systems is generally used to pre-heat waste water sludge prior to being pumped to digester tanks.
+Conversely, 2 of 15 on-site landfill gas systems include waste heat recovery.
+In addition, those landfill gas systems that do recover heat do not use it directly at the landfill site.
+Instead, the landfill gas is piped to an adjacent site that has both electric and thermal loads, and the gas is used in a prime mover at that site.10 None of the 64 completed directed biogas projects include waste heat recovery.